Example of a customer portal integration#

 $NAVBAR_COMPANY_LOGO_SRC = ""; ... ``

-Connection without traceability of own items#
+Connection without traceability of one’s own items#

 import java.util.Locale;